-Brie de Meaux is a Brie cheese with a very pale yellow inside and a white velvet rind.
+Brie de Meaux is a Brie cheese with a very pale yellow interior and a white velvet rind.
 It develops a nutty flavour as it ages.

-It is made from raw cow’s milk (the milk has to be unpasteurized to meet its AOC specifications,)
+Brie de Meaux is made from raw cow’s milk (the milk must be unpasteurized to meet its AOC specifications.)

-Rennet is added, and the milk heated to 98.6 F (37 C.) The curd is then put into a mould by hand with a tool they call a Brie shovel (“pelle à Brie”,) salted, and hand-shaped into wheels.
+Rennet is added, and the milk heated to 37 C (98.6 F.) The curd is then put into a mould by hand with a tool they call a Brie shovel (“pelle à Brie”), salted, and hand-shaped into wheels.

 The cheese is aged at least 4 weeks.
 The rind is not washed, but the cheese is turned several times by hand.

 Brie de Meaux is usually sold when young, about 1 week old, to an cheese ager (affineur.)
-This has been done since the 1800s, particularly to Parisian cheese agers.
+This has been done since the 1800s, particularly to cheese agers in Paris.

 Brie de Meaux cheese received its French AOC on 18 August 1980.
 The conditions of the AOC were redefined on 31 December 1986.